Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	1. Complete training in a course accredited by the Corporation.

-	1. Annual almsgiving in to the Corporation or to any combination of charities approved by the Board of Directors.

-		* Unless the Member is a member of the Cultic Priesthood or the Ministerial Priesthood and is recorded as having taken a vow of poverty.
+	1. Annual almsgiving in to the Corporation or to any combination of charities approved by the Board of Directors, unless the Member is recorded as having taken a vow of poverty.

 1. Other qualifications and responsibilities for such Active Members shall be outlined in the Bylaws.